dfrappart/dfrappart.github.io/_posts/2024-07-29-Not_getting_lost_in_the_service_mesh_and_gamma_k8s_stuffs.markdown

 Which explains why the service mesh interface is now archived.

-There is another kubernetes project inside the Gateway API project that work on defining how Gateway API can be used for service mesh.
+There is another kubernetes project inside the Gateway API project, the [GAMMA Initiative](https://gateway-api.sigs.k8s.io/mesh/gamma/), that works on defining how Gateway API can be used for service mesh.